 Acquired by Sunset Investors, a local development firm, in 2005, the building has undergone a virtual Renaissance.
-The 26,000 square foot ground floor with arched windows, exposed cream city brick walls, and industrial age beamed ceilings has been converted into one of the most popular event venues in the city.
+The 26,000 sq. ft. ground floor with arched windows, exposed cream city brick walls and industrial age beamed ceilings has been converted into one of the most popular event venues in the city.

-The two large ballrooms and two banquet rooms are frequently booked for wedding receptions, private parties, fundraisers, artistic performances, and even, recently, the annual “State of the City” speech by Milwaukee Mayor Tom Barrett.
+The two large ballrooms and two banquet rooms are frequently booked for wedding receptions, private parties, fundraisers, artistic performances, and even the annual “State of the City” speech by Milwaukee Mayor Tom Barrett.
 The building’s upper floors consist of a mixture of over 100 upscale offices and apartments.

 High Performance Hydraulic Lift Technology

-Installed in July 2015, the VRC features a 2,000 lb capacity and moves loads between the basement and first floor.
+The VRC features a 2,000 lb. capacity and moves loads between the basement and first floor.
 All carts can be manually placed and removed from the lift.
 A staircase was built next to the lift for Pritzlaff staff members to follow the loads up and down.

 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle the carriage.
 The hydraulic technology provides cost-effective durability, allowing the lifts to operate continuously throughout the day, with installation costs and maintenance needs less than other lifting technologies.